darold/pgtt/README.md

-Then it will be possible to use it using `LOAD '$libdir/plugins/pgtt.so';` To create and manage GTT using a non-superuser role you will have to grant privilege in on the `pgtt_schema` schema to the user.
+Then it will be possible to use it using `LOAD '$libdir/plugins/pgtt.so';` To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.

 To run test execute the following command as superuser: